-Biodiversity baseline studies were undertaken to understand the existing biodiversity and ecosystem services in the area that may be affected by the project.
+Biodiversity baseline studies for the Bash 500MW Wind Farm Project were undertaken to understand the existing biodiversity and ecosystem services in the area that may be affected by the project.
 Survey boundaries were determined by understanding both the potential Area of Influence of the proposed project as well as the Ecologically Appropriate Area for Analysis (EAAA) for various species.